peterpeterparker/daviddalbusco.com/README.md

 Hello,

 I'm [David Dal Busco].
-I'm a freelancer, web developer, project manager, UX and IT consultant.
+I'm a freelancer web developer.

 This project is my personal website which showcases my portfolio and blog entries.

-It is developed with [Gatsby].

 ## Table of contents